jaiswalism/leads-tracker-extension/README.md

 - **Save Input Lead:** Manually input a lead and save it by pressing the "Save Input" button.
 - **Save Tab Lead:** Save the current tab's link by pressing the "Save Tab" button.
 - **View Leads:** Access and visit the saved leads from the record.
-- **Clear Leads:** Clear the entire list of saved leads with a single click.
+- **Clear Leads:** Clear the entire list of saved leads with a double-click on "Delete All" to prevent unintentional deletion.

 ## Installation and Setup